odrodrig/assetTracking/readme.md

 2. In the prompt that comes up, select *mychannel*

 3. A prompt should appear at the top of VSCode asking which smart contract to instantiate.
 Select the one that was just installed.
 4. The next prompt should ask for a function to call.
-Enter **instantiate** and press enter.
-5. Then, a new prompt will ask for arguments to pass.
-We don't have any to pass in so just press enter.
+We will not be calling any function on instantiation so just press enter and then press enter again when asked about if you want to add a private data configuration file.
 5. While the smart contract is instantiating you can see how the process is going by checking on the logspout container which should be running in a terminal window.

 If there are any errors during instantiation, you can see what went wrong in the logspout container.